Allen McKnight: West Ham United

 During his West Ham United career he was known by the fans as McKnightmare because of his frequent goalkeeping errors.
 Signed from Celtic in the summer of 1988 McKnight made his West Ham debut on 10 September 1988 in a 1–0 away win against Wimbledon.
 Competing for the goalkeeper's place with Phil Parkes, McKnight played all his 23 league games for West Ham in his first season.
 His last league game coming on 23 May 1989, a 5–1 away defeat to Liverpool which saw West Ham relegated to the Second Division.
 He had to wait eighteen months for his next game, also a 5–1 defeat, away to Luton Town in the Full Members Cup.

 He later played non-league football with teams including Collier Row, Romford and Collier Row & Romford (a merger of his two previous teams).

 International career

-McKnight earned 10 caps for the Northern Ireland national football team between 1987 and 1989.
+McKnight earned 10 caps for Northern Ireland between 1987 and 1989.